pink-junkjard/hyperfiddle/README.md

 ivar: so the plan (or existing state) is to support different swappable IO implementations?

 dustingetz: Yes, we have a couple, different apps have different I/O needs.
-A simple example is you can serve the app completely without javascript and rely only on server side rendering, hyperfiddle-consulting.com works like that
+A simple example is you can serve the app completely without javascript and rely only on server side rendering, hyperfiddle-consulting.com works like that.
+It turns out that disabling javascript is actually slower, Hyperfiddle is similar to https://www.gatsbyjs.org/ and is faster with javascript once the entire app data dependencies are in browser cache.
+Its up to the I/O runtime to make those decisions, the default one is very good, most apps dont need to think about this